rishabhshukla47/weer/README.md

 * flutter run --release (run release build)

 #### Steps
-* Setup Flutter environment
+* Setup Flutter environment.
-* Create a new flutter project
+* Create a new flutter project.
 * Replace lib folder and pubspec.yaml file with that from repo.
+* Add fonts and images directory.
+* Run pub get.
 * Use openweather api to generate apikey and url.
 These are used in getCityWeather() in lib/services/weather.dart.
 * Setup permissions required by location package (follow guide).
 * Connect emulator or physical device.